 More Asset Types

-Capital.com also offers forex and crypto, 2 asset types that are not in Vanguard’s arsenal, meaning that you should definitely check out Capital.com if you like trading in these options.
+Capital.com also offers 60+ forex, 20+ commodities and crypto, 3 asset types that are not in Vanguard’s arsenal, meaning that you should definitely check out Capital.com if you like trading in these options.
+This also allows you to build diversified portfolios something that Vanguard currently lacks.
+While Vanguard really helps in building diversified stock and bond portfolios because of the magnitude of options that they offer in these classes.
+They could help in further diversification by building other portfolios aswell.

 Comprehensive Educational Resources